Amanda Anisimova defeats Naomi Osaka at the U.S. Open to reach her 2nd Grand Slam final in a row

 She will face defending champion and current No. 1 Aryna Sabalenka on Saturday for the title.
 Sabalenka beat Jessica Pegula in three sets on Thursday.
 Sabalenka owns three major trophies, all on hard courts.

-At Wimbledon in July, Anisimova had a Grand Slam breakthrough, making it all the way to the title match before losing 6-0, 6-0 to Iga Swiatek.
+At Wimbledon in July, Anisimova had a Grand Slam breakthrough, upsetting Sabalenka in the semifinals — a result that increased the American's edge in their head-to-head series to 6-3 — and making it all the way to the title match before losing 6-0, 6-0 to Iga Swiatek.
 But Anisimova recovered from that quickly enough and well enough to get past Swiatek in two sets in the U.S. Open quarterfinals.

 Now Anisimova is the first opponent to beat Osaka — a former No. 1 player who was seeded No. 23 in New York — this late in a Grand Slam tournament.
 Before this loss, Osaka had been a combined 14-0 over her career in major quarterfinals, semifinals and finals, with two trophies apiece from the U.S. Open and Australian Open.

+Anisimova first got to the final four at a major tournament at the 2019 French Open at age 17.
+In 2023, she took a break from the tour, saying she had been “ struggling with my mental health and burnout ” for nearly a year.

+At this time last season, Anisimova was ranked 50th and still working her way back.
+She's most certainly back — and better than ever.

-Asked what allowed her to win, Anisimova replied: “Oh, my God.
+Asked what allowed her to win against Osaka, Anisimova replied: “Oh, my God.
 I don’t know.
 I mean, Naomi is playing amazing tennis.
 She's back where she belongs.”

 Well, Anisimova did it by forgetting about the opening set, and forgetting about a 6-5 deficit in the second.